CarloNuvole/Sentiment-Analysis-Big-Data/README.md

   /opt/spark-3.0.1-bin-hadoop2.7/bin/spark-submit --master spark://s01:7077 --executor-cores 2 test.py 5 Comparison_%Date%.csv
 ```
 #### Step 6
-> At the end of all tests, you can delete all the instances using the following commands:
+> You can delete all the instances using the following command:
 ```
   ./terraform destroy
 ```